roc-lang/roc/TUTORIAL.md

 ## Roc Modules

-Modules in Roc are primary form of encapsulation and modularization.
+Modules in Roc are the primary form of encapsulation and modularization.
-Every `.roc` file is a *module*, and there are different types of modules.
+Every `.roc` file is a *module*, and there are different types of them.

 To begin with, there are 3 types of modules one should know of when working with Roc.